FStarLang/FStar/doc/book/part4/part4_user_defined_effects.rst

 a section on algebraic effects, with some background on what they're good for and and how we model them

 etc.

+The primitive effects in F* provide a fixed specification and reasoning mechanism for pure, ghost, and divergent computations. :ref:`Earlier <Part2_par>` we also saw that using monads we can model different kind of effects and specify their semantics.
+For reasoning about effectful programs, however, such semantic models may not be the right tool.
+Indeed several monad-like abstractions have been proposed in the literature that are suitable for different tasks.
+With user-defined effects, F* allows building such custom abstractions and program logics, seamlessly integrated with other features (recursion, inductive types, ...) and programmability using the same syntax that we have seen so far.
+We turn our attention to user-defined effects next.